JunboShen/CSE527A_llm_attack/README.md

 # CSE527A_llm_attack

-A mini project for CSE527A Natural Language Processing
+Attacks on LLMs using Mandarin Chinese, a mini project in NLP class at Washington University in St. Louis.

 This repository replicates LLM attacks using Mandarin Chinese using the method and dataset introduced in "[Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)" by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, J. Zico Kolter, and Matt Fredrikson.